J-sephB-lt-n/Python-logging-properly/README.md

 I found [this video](https://www.youtube.com/watch?v=9L77QExPmI0) extremely helpful.

-Basic principles I'm following:
+Here are my principles/goals:

 - Use dictConfig with a JSON or YAML config file (I'm using YAML in this repo).
 - Put all handlers and filters on the root logger only.
 All other loggers propagate logs to the root logger, which handles them.
+This will make my handlers/formatters also apply to 3rd party log messages.
-- Don't use the root logger directly in code (use logging.getLogger(**name**)).
+- Don't use the root logger directly in code (use `logging.getLogger(__name__)`).
--
+- Use ISO-8601 timestamps (with explicit timezone)
+- Do structured logging using a JSON formatter
+- Print indented and colourful logs to STDOUT in a dev environment (but not prod).
+- Don't log on the main app thread (slows down the app too much)